Accelerating impact

 Getting innovations into practical use across society, and widely used by:

-- Develop motivation – the need or reason to take action
+• Develop motivation – the reason to take action

-- Conceptual – stakeholder-agreed model describing how the innovation will work in practice
+• Conceptual – a stakeholder-agreed model describing how the innovation will work in practice

-- Deploy, refine and operate interventions to deliver intended outputs and outcomes
+• Deploy, refine and operate interventions to deliver intended outcomes

-- Review the operating model periodically to integrate improvements and ensure alignment with other interventions
+• Review operating models periodically to integrate improvements and maintain alignment with evolving systems and processes

-We continue to explore approaches to support policy and regulatory change.
+We continue to develop and apply approaches that support policy and regulatory change.

 Working together for change

 Improving mental health outcomes requires action at every level.
-Through collaborations with organisations in education, healthcare, policy and research, YPMH helps accelerate innovation and implementation across the entire mental health ecosystem.
+By collaborating with organisations in education, healthcare, policy and research, YPMH helps accelerate innovation and implementation across the mental health ecosystem.